itsKatVR/vrc-simple-mirror/README.md

 3. Drag Simple Mirror (Prefab) into Scene.

 ## How it works
-The mirror system by default will enable "Local Only", the player must choose the "Full" mode to see other individuals.
+The Mirror System by default will enable "Local Only", the player must choose the "Full" mode to see other individuals.

-To Enable mirror, using UI Pointer- click the "Switch" button.
-(Power On Symbol) To flip through options, select the unselected icon.
+-To Enable mirror, using UI Pointer- click the "Switch" button.
+(Power On Symbol) -To flip through options, select the unselected icon.
 (Greyed out)

 How to Edit: